Herbert B. Leonard

 Herbert Breiter Leonard (October 8, 1922 – October 14, 2006) was an American producer and writer.
 Leonard was a production manager at Screen Gems for many years.

 Leonard produced and was the production manager for many of the television shows produced for Screen Gems which included The Adventures of Rin Tin Tin, Circus Boy, Naked City, and Route 66.

 Early life

-Herbert Breiter Leonard was born on October 8, 1922 in New York, New York, the youngest of two sons of Morton and Rhoda Leonard.
-His brother was named Kallman.
+Leonard was born on October 8, 1922, in New York, New York, the younger of two sons of Morton and Rhoda Leonard.
+His older brother was Roger Kallman Leonard.
 His parents were both Jewish.
 He went to New York University in which he played football.
 Shortly after he graduated from New York University, he was drafted into the military where he served during the Second World War.
 He was a pilot and instructor in the United States Navy.